 - Less control and maneuverability

-- Harder to handle for beginners
+- More challenging to handle for beginners

 - Requires precise technique to avoid mishits